What’s the Big Idea?

 Planning on doing a little marketing for your business?
 Then you need the BIG IDEA!
 You know, a unique marketing concept that catches people’s attention long enough to slip a particular sales message or call to action past their over-burdened, ever-wary consumer defenses.
 Ideas like, “Where’s The Beef”, “It’s The Real Thing”, “I Can’t Believe I Ate The Whole Thing!”

 The BIG IDEA sold more VCRs than its far superior competitor, Betamax.
 The BIG IDEA turned a little-known German import car into an American icon named “The Beetle”.
-The BIG IDEA is what made H&R Block – well – H&R Block.
+The BIG IDEA is what made Apple – well – Apple.

 Ask yourself the following questions: What are you selling, specifically?
 Who are you selling to?
 Why should THEY buy your product or service?
 Why should THEY buy it from you?
 What do you really want to say to THEM?

 Jumble the answers all together in your head until they’re second nature.
-Live and breathe this stuff – get to really “know” your product or service offering(s).
+Live and breathe this stuff – get to really “know” your product or service offering(s) from the consumers’ perspective.
 Got it?

 Okay, now define your marketing message.
 Not the exact words or pictures yet, but the essential message you want to send to the world.
 It might be based on price benefits, quality, convenience, problem solving or any of dozens of other possibilities.
 This is the whole reason you’re here in the first place, remember?
 Don’t treat this lightly or you’ll regret it down the road.